Gladstone, Oregon: Unsuccessful early townships

-Founding of Gladstone
+Founding

 Gladstone was founded by Judge Harvey Cross in 1889, and formally incorporated on January 10, 1911.
-It was named after the British statesman William Ewart Gladstone.
+It was named after the UK Prime Minister William Ewart Gladstone.

 Judge Cross laid out the city's first streets.
 Cross' home was built in the late 1840s by Fendal Cason, and Cross purchased it in 1862.
 The Cason-Cross House later became Cochran Mortuary.
 Currently, Mr. Rooter, a plumbing service, occupies the space.
 There is also a small park named after Cross, located at the same place one of the Indian tribes made its camp.

 Chautauqua movement

 In 1894, the Chautauqua movement made its way to Gladstone.
 Judge Cross established a fifty-year lease of Gladstone Park for this event after he was convinced by Oregon City author Eva Emery Dye that doing so would be a boon to the city and its people.
 Beginning on July 24–26, 1894, the newly formed Willamette Valley Chautauqua Association held an annual summer assembly that offered performances, lectures, and concerts.
 This event would recur annually, until Gladstone's Chautauqua Park grew to be the third-largest permanent Chautauqua assembly park in the United States.

 In 1896, William Jennings Bryan drew a crowd of 6,000 to Gladstone's then 78 acre Chautauqua park to hear him give his popular lecture "The Prince of Peace", which stressed that Christian theology, through both individual and group morality, was a solid foundation for peace and equality.

 With the advent of radio, improved transportation and the appearance of traveling vaudeville acts in Portland, attendance at the Chautauqua began to dwindle.
 In 1927, the Willamette Valley Chautauqua Association went bankrupt.
 Judge Cross died on August 7, 1927, and shortly thereafter, Gladstone Park, including its buildings and Chautauqua Lake, were sold to the Western Oregon Conference of Seventh-day Adventists.